bilalakhtar/safe-keylogger/README.md

 Inform users clearly if you are capturing any input — transparency is key.

-⚠️ Important: Always obtain proper permission before monitoring or logging keystrokes.
+Always obtain proper permission before monitoring or logging keystrokes.
 Unauthorized use can result in serious legal consequences.